Skip to Content

 Explore the historic Arab Baths

-Ronda’s Arab Baths are some of the best preserved in Spain.
-They were built during the town’s 12th-century Moorish period and were used by Muslims to purify themselves before visiting the mosque.
+Ronda’s Arab Baths are some of the best preserved in Spain (entry €4.50).
+They were built during the town’s 12th-century Moorish period and were used by Muslims to purify themselves before they visited the mosque.
 The design is similar to a Roman bathhouse, with separate hot, warm and cool rooms where people would gather and socialise.

 The baths were built partially underground to control the temperature and heated by a network of underground chambers and furnaces.
 You might not be able to take a dip any more, but you can find out how they worked, and explore the arched ceiling rooms with their star-shaped roof vents designed to let steam out and light in.